carljohansen/shallow-thought/README.md

 # Shallow Thought
 Demonstration of a chess playing engine in Angular 2.
+Please see [here](https://carljohansen.wordpress.com/2017/06/26/shallow-thought-an-angular-2-chess-player/) for an in-depth discussion of the code.

 ## Introduction
 This is a bit of fun to show some Angular 2 concepts PLUS a chess engine - all in one package.
 In homage to 'Deep Thought' (the granddaddy of chess engines) and in honest recognition of my engine's feeble playing strength, I have named it Shallow Thought.
 I hope you enjoy playing around with it as much as I enjoyed building it.

-Since this is primarily a learning exercise, it's accompanied by a series of articles that will hopefully explain what's happening.
-The content page for the articles is [here](https://carljohansen.wordpress.com/2017/06/26/shallow-thought-an-angular-2-chess-player/).
+Since this is primarily a learning exercise, it's accompanied by a series of articles that will hopefully explain what's happening (see link above).

 Here's a screenshot showing Shallow Thought (Black) getting pounded by Houdini (White)!